-Calculating the cost of 3D printing means asking a multitude of questions
+Calculating the cost of 3D printing means asking a multitude of questions, including:

 ● If our company owns a 3D printer, what is the ROI on the printer itself?

-Providing an accurate cost estimate for 3D printing is tricky.
-There are
+Providing an accurate cost estimate for additive manufacturing is tricky.

 CASTOR can provide an accurate cost estimate for 3D printed parts

 Is it really possible to calculate the cost of 3D printed parts?